Patrick-Nydegger/Cracks_in_concrete/🔬 Experiment Journal.md

 - **Classifier head:** A minimalist design using a single Linear layer (256 input features → → 1 output feature) that produces the final binary logit.

 #### Design Justification:
-The OPNet architecture is explicitly designed for high efficiency and deployment on resource-constrained edge devices (e.g., drones).
+Our OPNet architecture is explicitly designed for high efficiency and deployment on resource-constrained edge devices (e.g., drones).
 By utilizing a Global Average Pooling layer instead of flattening the feature maps into massive fully connected layers, the model drastically reduces its parameter count to approximately 390,000.
 This makes it roughly 9x smaller than the MobileNetV2 baseline.
 The structure follows a classic VGG-style hierarchy—learning simple edges in early layers (32 filters) and complex textures in deeper layers (256 filters)—but removes all unnecessary architectural overhead.
 The inclusion of Batch Normalization ensures that despite its simplicity, the model converges quickly, while the heavy use of Dropout ensures robust generalization on the binary crack detection task.

 #### Architecture